Web Forms: What Patients See

 - The device screen size and the sheet size affect whether the entire form shows without scrolling to the right.
 Most tablets will work well (e.g iPad, Galaxy, Kindle).

-- On the bottom are three buttons: Previous, Next, Submit.
+- Three buttons show on the bottom of the device: Previous, Next, Submit.
 Submit is only enabled on the last form.

 - 'Required' fields are flagged in red and verified when patient clicks Next.
 Patient must fill in all required fields to proceed to the next form.

-- Whether or not patient Last Name, First Name, and Birthdate is inherited on 'next' forms depends on the URL.
+- The URL determines whether or not patient Last Name, First Name, and Birthdate is inherited on next forms.
 See Construct a URL.